Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Introduction

 The techniques used to prove the above results rely heavily on the rotational invariance of the underlying matrix ensembles.
 This makes it difficult to extend these results to structured sensing matrices.

-However, numerical simulations reveal an intriguing universality phenomena: It has been observed that the performance curves derived theoretically for sub-sampled Haar sensing provide a nearly perfect fit to the empirical performance on practical sensing ensembles like $\bm A_{\mathsf{CDP}}, \bm A_{\mathsf{DFT}}$.
+However, numerical simulations reveal an intriguing universality phenomenon: It has been observed that the performance curves derived theoretically for sub-sampled Haar sensing provide a nearly perfect fit to the empirical performance on practical sensing ensembles like $\bm A_{\mathsf{CDP}}, \bm A_{\mathsf{DFT}}$.
 This has been observed by a number of authors in the context of various signal processing problems.
 It was first pointed out by \citet{donoho2009observed} in the context of $\ell_1$ norm minimization for noiseless compressed sensing and then again by \citet{monajemi2013deterministic} for the same setup but for many more structured sensing ensembles.
 For noiseless compressed sensing both the Gaussian ensemble and the Sub-sampled Haar ensemble lead to identical predictions (and hence the simulations with structured sensing matrices match both of them).
 However, in noisy compressed sensing, the predictions from the sub-sampled Haar model and the Gaussian model are different. \citet{oymak2014case} pointed out that structured ensembles generated by sub-sampling deterministic orthogonal matrices empirically behave like Sub-sampled Haar sensing matrices.
-More recently, \citet{abbara2019universality} have observed this universality phenomena in the context of approximate message passing algorithms for noiseless compressed sensing.
-In the context of phase retrieval this phenomena was reported by \citet{ma2019spectral} for the performance of the spectral method.
+More recently, \citet{abbara2019universality} have observed this universality phenomenon in the context of approximate message passing algorithms for noiseless compressed sensing. \rishabh{In the context of phase retrieval, this phenomenon was reported by \citet{ma2019spectral} for the performance of the spectral method and by \citet{maillard2020phase} for the performance of the Approximate Message Passing algorithm of \citet{schniter2016vector}.}

 \textbf{Our Contribution: } In this paper we study the real phase retrieval problem where the sensing matrix is generated by sub-sampling $n$ columns of the $m \times m$ Hadamard-Walsh matrix.
 Under an average case assumption on the signal vector, our main result (Theorem \ref{thm: main_result}) shows that the dynamics of a class of linearized Approximate message passing schemes for this structured ensemble are asymptotically identical to the dynamics of the same algorithm in the sub-sampled Haar sensing model in the high dimensional limit where $m,n$ diverge to infinity such that ratio $\kappa = n/m \in (0,1)$ is held fixed.
 This provides a theoretical justification for the observed empirical universality in this particular setup.
 In the following section we define the setup we study in more detail.